Skip to content

 Summary

-You can change the Mixed Reality pane in Windows 11 using the Registry, but remember that Windows Mixed Reality is being replaced, so consider newer options like Mixed Reality Link.
+Changing the Mixed Reality pane in Windows 11 is done via the Registry.
+Keep in mind that Windows Mixed Reality is being replaced, so exploring newer options like Mixed Reality Link is a good idea.

 Is Windows Mixed Reality being removed from 🪟 Windows 11?